 Structure and contents

-(1) Where participating insurance and reinsurance undertakings or insurance holding companies provide, in accordance with Article 256(2) of Directive 2009/138/EC, a single solvency and financial condition report, the requirements set out in this Article and in Articles PDG9 to PDG13 shall apply.
+1. Where participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies provide a single solvency and financial condition report, the requirements set out in this Section shall apply.

-(2) The single solvency and financial condition report shall present separately the information which must be disclosed at group level in accordance with Article 256(1) of Directive 2009/138/EC and the information which must be disclosed in accordance with Articles 51 and 53 to 55 of Directive 2009/138/EC for any subsidiary covered by that report.
+2. The single solvency and financial condition report shall present separately the information which must be disclosed at group level in accordance with Article 256(1) of Directive 2009/138/EC and the information which must be disclosed in accordance with Articles 51 and 53 to 55 of Directive 2009/138/EC for any subsidiary covered by that report.

-(3) The information at group level and the information for any subsidiary covered by that report shall each follow the structure set out in Annex PD1.
-However, participating insurance and reinsurance undertakings or insurance holding companies may decide, when providing any part of the information to be disclosed for a subsidiary covered, to refer to information at group level, where that information is equivalent in both nature and scope.
+3. The information at group level and the information for any subsidiary covered by that report shall each follow the structure set out in Annex PD1.
+Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies may decide, when providing any part of the information to be disclosed for a subsidiary covered, to refer to information at group level, where that information is equivalent in both nature and scope.

 Article 348 PDG9